Circular economy concept

 Current ‘linear’ growth models vs. the circular model

 The current ‘linear’ growth models that both companies and countries have adopted are heavily based on using up resources.
-For instance, it has been argued and estimated that in Europe 90 per cent of raw materials used in manufacturing become waste before the product leaves the factory, while 80 per cent of products made get thrown away in the first six months of their existence.
+For instance, it has been argued and estimated that in Europe 90% of raw materials used in manufacturing become waste before the product leaves the factory, while 80% of products made get thrown away in the first six months of their existence.

 By contrast, the circular model requires firms to come up with disruptive technology and business models that are based on longevity, renewability, reuse, repair, upgrade, refurbishment, servitisation, capacity sharing and dematerialisation.
 This means that businesses have to not just focus on cost-cutting but instead start focusing on rethinking products and services as well as customer propositions.
 Consumers and producers need to extract as much value from those resources in the most effective way possible, and then recover and regenerate those materials and products at the end of that particular useful life if possible, and the idea is to create a circular economic structure in terms of production and consumption.